Annotating Assignment Files Using Built-In Moodle Annotation

 - While looking at the list of annotated assignments, click the ellipse in a circle icon and choose “Select Notes.”

-- Check the annotated assignments you wish to convert to PDF.
+- Check the annotated assignments you wish to convert to PDF or click “Select All” in the lower-left.

-- Click “Share” from the bottom of the screen, ensure the “File Format” is set to “PDF,” then click “Share.”
+- Click “Export” from the bottom of the screen, ensure the “File Format” is set to “PDF,” then click “Export.”

 - Scroll the following menu and select “Save to Files.”
 Choose the preferred location in Files to save your annotated file and click “Save.”